 The Pace – times slows down on a boat in the canals, to 4 kilometers.
 Not quite escargot or “snail’s pace” but incredibly relaxed.
 France’s inland waterways flow gently, and Le Boat’s rental fleet are designed for mellow cruising, even suitable for less-experienced boaters.
 In a week, we’d cover 100 kilometers, in 24 hours of actual cruising time, some of which was with wine in hand (not that we condone that).

-The Wine – we chose the Canal du Nivernais from Le Boat’s extensive European waterway itineraries, we’d boat from Migennes to Tannay, to be in the heart of the Burgundy Valley – the Route de Grand Cru.
-Surrounded by vineyards along our voyage, every stop along our week-long trip brought us to proud provincial wineries and towns, during an especially exciting time – harvest in September.
+The Wine – The Canal du Nivernais is the heart of wine country among Le Boat’s extensive European waterway itineraries, boating from Migennes to Tannay – the Route de Grand Cru.
+Surrounded by vineyards along our voyage, every stop along our week-long trip brought us to proud provincial wineries and towns, especially exciting during harvest in September.
 We learned everything there is to know, and note and “nose” about Burgundy wines, from the terroir and climat, to its mineral qualities, even best food and cheese pairings.
 It was a “grape” adventure.
+Boating the famous Canal Du Midi we cruised the Languedoc wine region of southern France, tasting delicious rosé, whites and reds en route.

 The Villages – every port we arrived at by boat was a welcome place with historic sites, humble but delicious boulangerie and regional restaurants.
 Most villages offered fascinating sightseeing of medieval homes, Roman churches to Renaissance palaces.
-Auxerre, Clamecy, Châtel Censoir, Vincelles – are all amazing ancient French settlements with a wealth of stories and sights to explore just steps from our boat dock.
+Carcasonne, Castelnaudary, Auxerre, Clamecy, Châtel Censoir, Vincelles – are all amazing ancient French settlements with a wealth of stories and sights to explore just steps from the boat docks.

 The Biking – having bikes on board, rented from Le Boat, adds to the adventure.
-At each boat docking, we’d hop on our bikes to find the local market where we’d provision – water, wine, local charcuterie, baguette and cheese – which all fit perfectly in my classic bicycle basket.
+At each marina, we’d hop on our bikes to find the local market where we’d provision – water, wine, local charcuterie, baguette and cheese – which all fit perfectly in my classic bicycle basket.
 Mornings we’d peddle to a pâtissérie for the freshest flakiest croissant or pain au chocolat accompanied by a foamy rich cappuccino.
 Our best excursions were biking to the hillside villages of Irancy, Vézelay and Saint-Bris-le-Vineaux, for amazing valleys views, interesting wine tastings and tours, especially the Caves Bailly – 9 acres of wine caves that store over 4 million bottles of world-famous houses Crème de Bourgogne.
+Along Canal du Midi we biked from Carcasonne to Chateau Pennautier and Chateau Auzias for fantastic castle tours and wine tastings.

-The Locks – despite the river’s docile current, it doesn’t even rock the boat, there’s a bit of excitement as you arrive at each manual lock which are over two centuries old.
-These locks were originally constructed from 1784 to 1841 to transport timbers to build Paris , now they manage the water levels as dams, and provide leisure boaters access when the River is unpassable.
+The Locks – despite these rivers’ docile current, it doesn’t even rock the boat, there’s a bit of excitement as you arrive at each manual lock which are centuries’ old.
+These locks were originally constructed in the 1600 & 1700s to transport trade supplies and timbers, now they manage the water levels as dams, and provide leisure boaters access when the River is unpassable.
 The “éclusiers” (lock keepers) crank the gates open and closed upon the arrival of boats (first come first served).
 You quickly learn the lock procedure, navigating the boat carefully into a narrow stone holding cell that holds 1 to 3 boats inside the “écluse”.
 Looping bow and stern lines around pylons and back to the boat, you adjust lines as your boat rises with the rush of 1-4 meters of water (up or down).
 Note: bring gloves to handle the wet, messy lines.
-You pass through as many as 10 locks in a day of cruising, 50 in our week.
+You pass through as many as 10-20 locks in a day of cruising, 50 in our week.

 The Comradery – while charting your own boat is different from being on a Viking River Cruise- for example, since you do your own driving and planning, its still super social.
 Whether you bring friends and family aboard, or meet up with fellow boaters at each port, there’s fun conversations about best marinas, dining spots, and wine tasting finds.
 I’ll not soon forget the harrowing tale of the poor fellow who fell off his boat into a lock.
 He was the topic at one port party.